avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week10/16-Casting.md

 }
 ```

-as you can see in this example, we could test every object to see what type it is, casting it, and then calling methods on that object. **This is however usually a sign of a bad design, and should be avoided as much as possible**
+as you can see in this example, we could test every object to see what type it is, casting it, and then calling methods on that object. **This is however usually a sign of a bad design, and should be avoided as much as possible**.
+This is why there will be no exercises for casting